robertjankowski/robertjankowski.github.io/_pages/about.md

 <h1><span style="color:red">News</span></h1>

+- <span style="color:blue">(02.2022)</span> I gave a talk at [NetSciX 2022](https://netscix.dcc.fc.up.pt/) about the role of time scales in coupled  epidemic-opinion dynamics on multiplex networks.
 - <span style="color:blue">(01.2022)</span> New publication in Entropy with Anna Chmiel.
 The paper discusses the interplay between opinion dynamics and epidemic spreading in multiplex networks ([link](https://www.mdpi.com/1099-4300/24/1/105)).
 - <span style="color:blue">(10.2021)</span> I started my PhD degree at University of Barcelona.
 I will work with Profs.
 M. Ángeles Serrano and Marián Boguñá on network geometry topics.
 - <span style="color:blue">(07.2021)</span> I was awarded the first prize for my engineering thesis (_Predicting election polls using machine learning tools_) by Section Physics in Economy and Social Sciences of Polish Physical Society.